 Component Description

-The Registry service provides the track and locate artifact function for the PDS 2010 system (referred to as the “system” from this point forward).
+The Registry service provides the track and locate artifact function for the PDS4 system (referred to as the “system” from this point forward).
 The intent of this service is to facilitate tracking, auditing and maintenance of artifacts within PDS (e.g., data, dictionary definitions, schemas, services, etc.).
 The following diagram details the context of the Registry service, represented as the Inventory, Dictionary, Document and Service services, within the system: